JupiterOne-Archives/docs-old/guides/soc2-with-jupiterone.md

 Out of the box, the policies app comes with templated policies + procedures that can be edited/modified.
 Additionally, you can add your own policies + procedures + remove/delete documents that aren’t relevant to your organization.

+Reviewing + tailoring instructions are provided for the default, templated policies + procedures in the UI.

 ![policies](../assets/policies-1.png)

 Link within the app: [https://j1.apps.us.jupiterone.io/policies](https://j1.apps.us.jupiterone.io/policies)